ibm-cloud-docs/netezza/kafka.md

 ## Overview
 {: #overviewkafka}

-[Apache Kafka](https://kafka.apache.org/documentation/) is a publish-subscribe messaging system, which you can use to move between popular applications.
+[Apache Kafka](https://kafka.apache.org/documentation/) is a publish-subscribe messaging system, which you can use to move data between popular applications.

 After you integrate your {{site.data.keyword.netezza_full}} instance with Kafka through the Kafka JDBC connector, you can use {{site.data.keyword.netezza_short}} as one of the following: